The Holliday Heine K-8 STEAM Program

 We encourage our students’ curiosity and work together across departments to make sure our STEM/STEAM curricula are comprehensive, imaginative and fun!
 Learn more about our innovation spaces, where students in every grade can investigate new ideas, explore their interests and build upon their STEM/STEAM education.

 In the Upper School, the STEM Institute offers semester-long research apprenticeships for students of all levels of interest and ability.
-Learn more about our STEM Institute program.
+Learn more about The Holliday Heine STEM Institute program.